basnijholt/nijho.lt/content/post/homelab-explained/index.md

 [^nix-lag]: Yes, [nixpkgs is the largest and most up-to-date package repository](https://repology.org/repositories/graphs) there is.
 Even so, I follow `nixos-unstable`, and a new version only reaches me once it is merged, built, and tested, and the channel moves forward, which usually takes a couple of days.
 Updates that trigger large rebuilds go through a staging branch first and take longer, and not every package gets updated as quickly as the popular ones.
 With Docker, I can run a release the day upstream publishes it.

-What that post never explained is the thing friends actually ask me about: how do I reach all of it?
+What my 2024 hardware post never explained is the thing friends actually ask me about: how do I reach all of it?
 I open `https://mealie.lab.nijho.lt` on my phone to look up a recipe, and it works the same at home, on a train, or on hotel Wi-Fi in another country, with a valid padlock in the address bar.
 If a stranger on the internet tries the same address, they get nothing.